-Copyright law entitles you to retain five exclusive rights automatically which has implications for information dissemination.
-Specifically it puts legal limits on how a work can be used and distributed.
+Copyright law entitles you to retain five exclusive rights automatically.
+These automatic rights have implications for information dissemination (sharing).
+In fact, copyright law puts legal limits on how and to what extent a work can be used and distributed.
 This can make it challenging to integrate intellectual materials into educational settings.

 The more exposure you have to open educational resources, the more you will notice Creative Commons licenses.

 What are the origins of “Creative Commons?”
 The Creative Commons organization was founded in 2001 by legal scholars, artists, and activists who developed and shared a legal framework, Creative Commons licenses, that runs parallel to U.S. copyright law so that authors of creative and intellectual materials could retain their copyright and decide how others use their work.
 They wanted to find some middle ground between the restrictions of traditional copyright and the ‘free wheeling’ public domain.
 This ethos is related to the free culture movement, the open source software movement, and the open access movement in scholarly publishing.

 Read about the three layers (legal code, human readable, machine readable) that make up a C.C. license.

 The image below relays some key distinctions among Creative Commons licenses in contrast to automatic copyright protections.